deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 “Hell yeah we can!”
 Julian nodded, brightening considerably.
 “The more people we talk to about them the better.”

 “I was thinking...I mean they were really lucky you found them at all.
-You found, what, two temperate planets out of... how many did you visit?”
+You found, what, two temperate planets out of...how many did you visit?”
 Lucy asked.

 “Seven, total.
 And yeah: a lot of false positives,” Xiù agreed.
 “In the end we had to download a copy of the galactic archives to narrow the search.”